 About the Bilby: Sometimes called the Marsupial Rabbit, the Bilby is a beloved native Australian mammal ideally adapted to desert life.
 With its enormous ears and ultra-sensitive nose, the Bilby represents high detectivity in a unique design.

-Bilby and Joey Features and Benefits:
+Bilby Features and Benefits:

 ⦁ Unique HTVS™ design maximizes spectral resolution while preserving light-gathering power.

 ⦁ Wide entrance slit and fast optics ensure high signal-to-noise ratio.